 A huge part of brand management is to ensure that assets are produced consistently and on-brand across all channels.
 Without a good understanding of the content life cycle, brands might end up with off-brand visual content, incorrect logos, and inconsistent use of brand colors.

 While the job of design teams and branding strategists is to ensure such consistency, they cannot oversee the numerous slide decks, formal documents, or brochures that each department in an organization creates daily.

-Ensuring your brand’s content is up-to-date, relevant, and accurate can help build credibility, trust, and brand loyalty with your audiences.
+Ensuring your brand’s content is up-to-date, relevant, and accurate can help build credibility, an engaging content experience, and brand loyalty with your audiences.

 Streamlines content creation

 A CLM strategy helps brands optimize their content production process and makes it more systematic and efficient.
 Content creators can optimize their role in the process, making their workflows more efficient and effective.

 It also helps eliminate redundancies in the content creation process: multiple teams or individuals will not work on the same piece of content simultaneously, which can lead to confusion, errors, and wasted time.
 With a clear understanding of the web content lifecycle, teams can collaborate more effectively and ensure that everyone is working on the most pressing and valuable content.